GEMA official: Information about Columbus mass vaccination site open to those 18 and over is inaccurate

 “We are only vaccinating individuals who were eligible and an appointment is required,” Hazell said.

-The Uproar reporting was based on an email from Columbus State’s COVID-19 Response Team circulated to students and faculty at 1:21 p.m.
+The Uproar reporting was based on an email from Columbus State’s COVID-19 Response Team.
+The email went out to students and faculty at 1:21 p.m.
 At 2:25 p.m. the Response Team sent a follow-up email apologizing for the misinformation.
+How the Response Team vetted the inaccurate information before circulation is not yet known.

 The Columbus vaccination site opened a week ago and has been vaccinating under the 1,100 shots it was prepared to administer daily.